frux-c/coba-checkin/ubuntu-deployment.md

 - If apache2 is unable to serve the project, check the apache2 error log
     ```bash
     sudo tail -f /var/log/apache2/error.log
     ```
+## Setting up the domain name
+- We need to set up the domain name so that we can access the project from the domain name
+- First, we need to accuire a domain name.
+This can be done from a domain name registrar like [Namecheap](https://www.namecheap.com/), [GoDaddy](https://www.godaddy.com/), or [Google Domains](https://domains.google/) (there are many more)
+- Next, we need to point the domain name to the server's `IP address`

+### Pointing the domain name to an internal IP address

+- ### This is what I did for my project
+    > - If the server is on the same network, we can point the domain using CNAMES
+    > - **IMPORTANT** CNAMES are aliases for domain names, which means that our network has to be able to resolve the domain name to the server's `IP address` or else it will **NOT** work
+    > - First, we need to create a CNAME record for the domain name
+    > - Next, we need to point the CNAME record to the servers `internal domain name (hostname)`
+    > - Next allow the external domain name to access the project
+    > - Open the project's `settings.py` file
+    >     ```bash
+    >     nano <path to project>/settings.py
+    >     ```
+    > - Add the domain name to the `ALLOWED_HOSTS` list
+    >     ```python
+    >     ALLOWED_HOSTS = [
+    >         'localhost',
+    >         '<server IP address>',
+    >         '<domain name>',
+    >     ]
+    >     ```
+    > - Save the file and exit
+    > - We should now be able to access the project from the domain name `http://<domain name>`
+- If you are unable to access the project from the domain name, check the apache2 error log
+- If you dont have a way to resolve the internal domain name, you can add it to your machines `hosts` file for `linux and mac`
+    ```bash
+    sudo nano /etc/hosts
+    ```
+- For `windows`, you can add it to the `hosts` file located at `C:\Windows\System32\drivers\etc\hosts`

+## Some useful roadblocks and solutions
+### If apache seems to constantly be loading the page
+- I had this issue when I was setting up the project where apache2 would just constantly load the page.
+And after first load it would not even load on second refresh
+- I found out that the wsgi application group was not setting up properly
+- I fixed this by adding/changing the `WSGIProcessGroup` line in the config file to:
+    ```conf
+    WSGIApplicationGroup %{GLOBAL}
+    ```